urinary tract infection UTI treatment

 • have any kind of surgery.

-• Menopause also increases the risk of getting a UTI.
-During menopause, the level of estrogen decreases.
-This decrease can cause changes in the tissues around the urethra that can lead to a UTI.
+• Menopause also heightens the risk of developing a UTI.
+During menopause, estrogen levels decline.
+This decline can prompt changes in the tissues surrounding the urethra, potentially leading to a UTI.

-• UTIs can occur during pregnancy.
-If you are pregnant and think you may have a UTI, be sure to tell your doctor promptly.
+• UTIs can also occur during pregnancy.
+If you are pregnant and suspect you have a UTI, be sure to inform your doctor promptly.
 If untreated, it may cause problems for you and your baby.

 How do urinary tract infections (UTIs) develop ?